 Anxiety is a fearful response to an imagined threat.
 Compare these two scenarios:

-• Your tire bursts on the motorway.
-Fear is a helpful response – you’re in a dangerous situation and need to react fast.
+• You’re driving along the motorway and your tire bursts.
+In this scenario, fear is a helpful response – you’re in a dangerous situation and need to react quickly.

-• For no obvious reason, you’re panicky on the motorway.
+• You’re driving along the motorway and, for no obvious reason, you’re feeling panicky and upset.
 This fear is unhelpful: there is no immediate danger, and the anxiety is impairing your ability to drive.

-This is the essence of anxiety – although the danger is imagined rather than real, we still feel fearful because of the ‘fight or flight’ response.
-This response, which dates back to our ‘cave man’ days, is helpful in dangerous situations.
+This difference between a concrete threat and an imagined one is the essence of anxiety.
+However, although the danger is imagined rather than real, we still feel fearful because of the body’s ‘fight or flight’ response.
+This response, which dates back to our ‘caveman’ days, is helpful in dangerous situations.
 Unfortunately, it is not useful when giving presentations, taking exams, or meeting new people.